 Frequently asked questions

-From pre-approval to settlement and beyond (finance reviews, refinancing, etc.).
+• Supports you from pre-approval through to settlement and beyond

-• You’re not sure how much you can borrow
+• You’re unsure how much you can borrow

-• Your situation isn’t straightforward (self-employed, visa, multiple incomes etc.)
+• Your situation is complex such as self-employed, on a visa, multiple incomes etc.

-• You want to compare options without doing it all yourself
+• You want to compare options without the legwork

-• You want guidance, not just a loan
+• You want guidance, not just a rate

 When you might go direct:

-• Your situation is very simple and you’re comfortable doing the legwork
+• Your situation is simple and you’re happy to manage it yourself

-You don’t need a broker—but people use one to save time, avoid mistakes, and get the right loan structure, not just a rate.
+You don’t need a broker—but people use one to save time, avoid mistakes, get the right loan structure and expert advice.

 Importantly, this is not added to your loan and doesn’t impact what you pay.
 The Lender pays us.